Rep. Boustany introduced our bill to permanently repeal the Medicare Therapy Cap in the House. Read more.

 We put together this comprehensive list of apps for occupational therapy practitioners, separated by practice area.
 Click on your practice area and find apps that you can use in the clinic with your clients (login required).
 We provide a description, price, and link to get the app on your device.

-Stephanie Yamkovenko is AOTA's staff writer.
+Stephanie Yamkovenko is AOTA's Web editor.